Skip to content

 Wilcoxon APA Checklist

-Before submitting your manuscript, verify that your Wilcoxon results section includes every item on this checklist:
+Before submitting your manuscript, verify your Wilcoxon results section includes:

 • Full test name on first mention (Wilcoxon signed-rank test)